wandyezj/wandyezj.github.io/writing/sketch.md

 - Tables are strongly typed in each column
 - Tables can have infinite rows

+- new tables can be created from formulas of other tables

 ### Charts

 - Charts are built off of datasets